Dr Thomas Hesselberg

 - Research Associate, Department of Zoology, University of Oxford (2011 - present)

 - Fellow of the Higher Education Academy (2014 – present)

 - Expert Evaluator for EU Erasmus+ Strategic Partnerships projects for the National Agency in Denmark (2014 – present)

-- External Examiner on the BSc in Applied Zoology, Moulton College
+- External Examiner on the MSc in Wildlife Conservation and Management at the Scotland's Rural University College

 - External Examiner on the BSc in Biological Sciences, University of Surrey

 - Grant reviewer for the British Ecological Society

 - American Arachnological Society

 - The Association for the Study of Animal Behaviour